thithachthaotran/fastText2/README.md

 Move to the fastText directory and build it:

 $ cd fastText-0.9.2
-# for command line tool :
+For command line tool :
 $ make
-# for python bindings :
+For python bindings :
 $ pip install .